nhthanh0890/OCR-on-pdf/README.md

 # How does it work?

-This's my program which process input pdf file then give all the characters and each character’s bounding box coordinates found in a single page of a pdf document
+This's my program which process input pdf file then give all the characters and each character’s bounding box coordinates which will be found in every pages of a pdf document.

-In this approach, i will process each page of pdf file as an image.
-I will apply a simple segmentation method based on binary threshold method.
+In my approach, i will process each page of pdf file as an image.
+Then i will apply a simple segmentation method based on binary threshold & morphological processing algorithm to extract ROI on the image.
 I will explain my approach by the following steps:
 - Step 1: Download research paper in pdf format from https://arxiv.org/ then store in "inputdata" directory
 - Step 2: Based on filename of each pdf file, create directory with name corresponding to pdf filename